Coconut Chutney Recipe – Easy South Indian Chutney

 🔗 Internal Link: [Best Indian breakfast recipes]

-Burnt tempering can cause bitterness.
+Burnt tempering results in bitterness.

 Can I add ginger?